Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Introduction

 Reference \cite{Bromberg11} considered a jet with a planar head that propagated along the axial jet direction and had a normal that is aligned with the cylinder axis.
 The front of the head was the forward shock between the pristine ambient material and the shocked ambient material.
 The reverse shock on the rear side of the head slowed down the material of the pair jet that flowed towards the head.
 The slowed-down material entered the inner cocoon.
 A contact discontinuity separated the inner cocoon from the outer cocoon, which consisted of the shocked ambient material.
 Its high thermal pressure led to a lateral expansion of the shocked material on both sides of the contact discontinuity, which then flowed around the jet.
 A contact discontinuity separated the outer cocoon from the inner cocoon also on the sides of the jet.

 Hydrodynamic jet models assume that the collisionality in the plasma of the jet and in its surroundings is large enough to establish and sustain thin shocks and discontinuities on the spatio-temporal scales of interest.
+A positron with the energy 1 MeV is slowed down to a nonrelativistic speed on a distance of the order of kiloparsecs by its collisional interaction with the interstellar medium if the latter has a number density of the order of one particle per cm$^{3}$ \cite{Jean09}.
+Collisions may thus not be able to sustain a contact discontinuity between the jet plasma and the ambient plasma on the scale of a microquasar jet, which is considerably smaller than that.

 It is important to determine to what degree the model proposed in Ref. \cite{Bromberg11} is valid also for pair jets, for which the average time between particle collisions is large compared to the growth time of plasma instabilities.
 Although the hydrodynamic model will still be valid on the global scale of the jet, electromagnetic instabilities and structures will shape the shocks and discontinuities.

 Indeed we know that electromagnetic fields are present in jets.
 Spectral properties of the synchrotron emissions of electrons and positrons suggest that the jets are permeated by a magnetic field that is coherent on a large scale with superimposed fluctuations \cite{Lyutikov05}.
 Three sources have been proposed for them.